Winners Cooperative Credit Union commends outgoing CEO for excellent leadership | Ghana News Agency

 Mr Dorvlo, on his part expressed gratitude to the BOD, the entire staff, and all partners of the credit union who helped in achieving the greater heights needed.

-He assured the credit union of his readiness to help and the needed support of the new CEO.
+He assured the credit union of his readiness to help and the needed support for the new CEO at all times.

-Mr Dorvlo received a Citation and a brand-new Toyota 4×4 Rav 4 vehicle and others in appreciation for his charitable deeds.
+Mr Dorvlo received a Citation and a brand-new Toyota 4×4 Rav 4 vehicle in appreciation for his virtuous deeds.

 Members from other sister credit unions, the clergy, traditional rulers, friends from the Academia, and several others witnessed the event.